Total Eclipse of the Yard – Adverse Possession Law in Missouri

 Location within the path of totality is also important.
 Most eclipse watchers assume that the middle of the path of totality is the optimal viewing location, but that’s up for debate.
 While the duration of the total solar eclipse is the longest at the middle of the path of totality (about 2 minutes and 40 seconds, certain eclipse phenomena are more prominent and can last up to 10 times longer near the edge of the path of totality.
 The downside of viewing a total solar eclipse from the edge of the path is that the duration of totality is much shorter compared to the center of the path.

 Although I cannot confirm that Neil Young was singing about a total solar eclipse in My My, Hey Hey (Out Of The Blue) when he referenced going “out of the blue and into the black,” I can only guess that he would prefer to view the total solar eclipse from the edge of the path of totality, when he later posited that “it’s better to burn out than to fade away.”
-As another aside, it just so happens that Capes Sokol’s office building (yellow box below), is on the edge of totality (red line below):
+As another aside, it just so happens that Capes Sokol’s office building (yellow box on the right), is on the edge of totality (red line on the right).

 A claimant must occupy the land in question for a continuous period of 10 years.
 Under certain circumstances, an occupant may tack (i.e., add on) years of adverse occupation claimed by an earlier occupant.
 Before you lay claim to one of Missouri’s many beautiful state parks, you should know that R.S.Mo. § 516.090 prohibits adverse possession claims of public land.